|Flu vaccination programme update

 - is receiving salicylate therapy (aspirin)

 How does my child get this vaccination?

 Offering vaccination through schools is the most effective route to deliver immunisations to school-aged children.
-Children in school year R, 1, 2, 3 and 4 will be sent a letter and consent form home from school.
-Please return the consent form to school as soon as possible as a delay may mean your child misses their vaccination in school.
+Children in school year R, 1, 2, 3, 4, 5 and 6 will be sent a letter with a link to an online consent form.
+Please complete the consent form as soon as possible as a delay may mean your child misses their vaccination in school.

 On the day

 Our teams will visit your child’s school and will be assisted by school staff to identify children correctly.
 If your child is absent or unwell on the day of the session please call us on 0300 123 5205 and we can offer you an appointment at one of our catch up clinics